Assessing Resilience in Authoritative DNS Infrastructure Supporting Government Services: Analyzing Authoritative DNS Resilience with Multisourced Data Schema

 \subsubsection{Service configuration}

-In the service-configuration phase, each hosting instance (whether supporting the primary or authoritative name server) is configured to control how it is reached by Internet users.
+In the service-configuration phase, each hosting instance (whether it supports the primary or authoritative name server) is configured to control how it is reached by Internet users.
 To understand how practices in this phase affect network resilience, we analyze the \myverb{IP address}, \myverb{Admin. subnet}, \myverb{Admin.
-AS number}, and \myverb{IP Anycast status} fields in our data schema, which together describe the \textbf{network address (IP) configuration} of each server instance. \textbf{Redundancy} in both name servers and hosting instances, already discussed in \S\ref{subsubsec:placement}, also plays a central role in this phase.
+AS number}, and {\myverb{IP Anycast status}} fields in our data schema, which together describe the network address (IP) configuration of each server instance.
+Redundancy in both name servers and hosting instances, already discussed in \S\ref{subsubsec:placement}, also plays a central role in this phase.

-Overall, redundancy remains limited for most government domain names in this country.
+\textbf{\textit{Primary name servers by the hosting redundancy:}} Overall, redundancy remains limited for most government domain names in this country.
 As shown in Fig.~\ref{fig:primaryInfrastructure} and Fig.~\ref{fig:authoratitiveInfrastructure}, 240 domains (87.91\%) host their primary name servers on single instances, and 57 domains (20.88\%) advertise only two authoritative name servers, each deployed on a single instance.
 Such configurations offer little protection against localized failures or targeted network attacks.